daleonpz/Notes/fh-dortmund/01-RequirementEngineering.md

 ## Documentation (NOTES NO SLIDES)
 - What the user wants
-- Functional requirements: in form of a function, it recieves an input and return and output
+- Functional requirements: in form of a function, it receives an input and return and output

 ## Domain and product level
 - Systems can have subsystems